Large sieve inequalities for exceptional Maass forms and the greatest prime factor of $n^2+1$: Introduction

 \section{Introduction}

 Let $m, n, c \in \Z$ with $c \ge 1$, and consider the classical Kloosterman sums

 where $e(\alpha) := \exp(2\pi i \alpha)$ and $x\bar{x} \equiv 1 \pmod{c}$.
-A great number of results in analytic number theory, particularly on the distribution of primes \cite{bombieri1986primes,maynard2020primes,maynard2020primesII,maynard2020primesIII,deshouillers1982greatest,de2020niveau,merikoski2023largest,lichtman2023primes} and properties of Dirichlet $L$-functions \cite{deshouillers1982power,deshouillers1984power,watt1995kloosterman,young2011fourth,drappeau2023one,topacogullari2018shifted}, rely on bounding exponential sums of the form
+A great number of results in analytic number theory, particularly on the distribution of primes \cite{bombieri1986primes,maynard2025primes,maynard2025primes2,maynard2025primes3,deshouillers1982greatest,de2020niveau,merikoski2023largest,lichtman2023primes} and properties of Dirichlet $L$-functions \cite{deshouillers1982power,deshouillers1984power,watt1995kloosterman,young2011fourth,drappeau2023one,topacogullari2018shifted}, rely on bounding exponential sums of the form

 where $(a_m)$ and $(b_n)$ are rough sequences of complex numbers, $g$ is a compactly-supported smooth function, and $r, s$ are coprime positive integers.
-One can often (but not always \cite{merikoski2023largest,de2020niveau,maynard2020primes}) leverage some additional averaging over $r$ and $s$, if one of the sequences $(a_m), (b_n)$ is independent of $r, s$.
+One can often (but not always \cite{merikoski2023largest,de2020niveau,maynard2025primes}) leverage some additional averaging over $r$ and $s$, if one of the sequences $(a_m), (b_n)$ is independent of $r, s$.

-Bounds for sums like \cref{eq:sum-of-kloosterman} are typically obtained via the spectral theory of automorphic forms \cite{iwaniec2021spectral,iwaniec1997topics}, following Deshouillers--Iwaniec \cite{deshouillers1982kloosterman}; this allows one to bound \cref{eq:sum-of-kloosterman} by certain averages of the sequences $(a_m)$, $(b_n)$ with the Fourier coefficients of automorphic forms for $\Gamma_0(rs)$.
-Often in applications, the limitation in these bounds comes from our inability to rule out the existence of \emph{exceptional Maass cusp forms}, corresponding to exceptional eigenvalues $\lambda \in (0, 1/4)$ of the hyperbolic Laplacian.
-This is measured by a parameter $\theta = \max_\lambda \sqrt{\max(0, 1 - 4\lambda)}$, using Deshouillers--Iwaniec's original normalization; under \emph{Selberg's eigenvalue conjecture} there would be no exceptional eigenvalues \cite{selberg1965estimation}, so one could take $\theta = 0$.
-But unconditionally, the record is Kim--Sarnak's bound $\theta \le 7/32$, based on the automorphy of symmetric fourth power $L$-functions \cite[Appendix 2]{kim2003functoriality}.
+Estimates for sums like \cref{eq:sum-of-kloosterman} are typically obtained via the spectral theory of automorphic forms \cite{iwaniec2021spectral,iwaniec1997topics}, following Deshouillers--Iwaniec \cite{deshouillers1982kloosterman}; this allows one to bound \cref{eq:sum-of-kloosterman} by certain averages of the sequences $(a_m)$, $(b_n)$ with the Fourier coefficients of automorphic forms for $\Gamma_0(rs)$.
+Often in applications, the limitation in these bounds comes from our inability to rule out the existence of \emph{exceptional Maass cusp forms}, corresponding to exceptional eigenvalues $\lambda \in (0, \tfrac{1}{4})$ of the hyperbolic Laplacian.
+This is measured by a parameter $\theta = \max_\lambda \max(0, \tfrac{1}{4} - \lambda)^{1/2}$; under \emph{Selberg's eigenvalue conjecture} there would be no exceptional eigenvalues \cite{selberg1965estimation}, so one could take $\theta = 0$.
+But unconditionally, the record is Kim--Sarnak's bound $\theta \le \tfrac{7}{64}$, based on the automorphy of symmetric fourth power $L$-functions \cite[Appendix 2]{kim2003functoriality}.